itsumura-h/nim-basolato/documents/en/context_cookie_session.md

 ## Session
-Basolato use [flatdb](https://github.com/enthus1ast/flatdb) as file session DB.
+Basolato use json file as file session DB.

 If you set `sessionId` in arg of `newSession()`, it return existing session otherwise create new session.